zalando/friboo/README.md

 * All modifying requests (POST, PUT, PATCH, DELETE) will be logged to the `:audit-logs-bucket`, if the property is set.
     * the value should address the name of an S3 bucket
     * the application must have write access to this bucket
-    * the frequency, with which the log files are written, can be adjusted with `:audit-flush-millis` (defaults to 5 min)
+    * the frequency, with which the log files are written, can be adjusted with `:audit-flush-millis` (defaults to 10s)
+        * of course, no empty files will be written
     * to build a meaningful file name pattern, the environment variables `APPLICATION_ID`, `APPLICATION_VERSION` and `INSTANCE_ID` are used
+        * `INSTANCE_ID` defaults to random UUID

 ### DB component